 Therefore, the total amount of data collected by H-RE-NWDAF from V-RE-NWDAF and the total amount of data collected by V-RE-NWDAF from H-RE-NWDAF can be used to monitor the performance of NWDAF performing data collection in roaming case and satisfy REQ-NWDAF-PM-DCVOLUME-01 and REQ-NWDAF-PM-DCVOLUME-02.
 They can also reflect how much data is exchanged between different PLMNs via NWDAF.

+4.3.3.X Potential solution #X: Amount of data collected by RE-NWDAF in roaming case

+4.3.3.X.1 Introduction

+This potential solution is proposed to measure the amount of data collected by NWDAF with roaming exchange capability (RE-NWDAF) in roaming case.
+It reflects how much data is collected by an RE-NWDAF from another RE-NWDAF which acts as a data source and meets the requirements of REQ-NWDAF-PM-DCVOLUME-01 and REQ-NWDAF-PM-DCVOLUME-02.
+In this case, the RE-NWDAF providing the data is the data source.

+4.3.3.X.2 Description